 After all this information about heat maps, it’s time to create your own website heat map.
-As I briefly mentioned above, there are several tools in the market that provide you heat maps of your choice.
+As I briefly mentioned above, there are several tools in the market that provide you with heat maps of your choice.

 WatchThemLive Analytics is One of the best visitor tracking tools that can help you track your website Audience.
-WatchThemLive has many tools for this matter that here I mention some of them:
+WatchThemLive has many tools for this matter here I mention some of them:

-- Heat Map: as we talked through this article, having professional help to track your customers’ clicks or movement on your website can go a long way.
+- Heat Map: as we talked through this article, having professional help to track your customers’ clicks or movements on your website can go a long way.
 WatchThemLive provides this help with all types of heat maps.

 - Session Replay: this is one of the tools that can be combined with a heat map for more detailed data.
 You can start your customers’ journey on your website and see everything through their eyes.
 This journey will reveal each and every pain point that your customers experience.
 Also, it gives you a top-down vision of your website.